 Working with local communities to ensure they benefit from wild tiger survival.

-Poor rural families are often large (income around Rs.500 (£5.50)/week) & unable to buy school basics so their kids can go to school.
+Poor rural families are often large (Earning Rs.500 (£5.50)/week) & unable to buy basic writing materials to send their kids to school.
 Without education kids have reduced employment options & increased dependency on scarce forest resources.

-Without education children in rural communities will probably turn to farming which will cause further deforestation for crop growing & increases the risk of man-animal conflict as animals enter villages in search of food, water & prey.
+Without education children in rural communities will be dependent on the land which will cause further deforestation for crops & increases the risk of human-animal conflict as animals enter villages in search of food, water & prey.